dewynl/msc-ai-capstone-project/docs/dissertation.md

 - How can existing neural language architectures be adapted to incorporate educational domain knowledge?
 - What custom architectural components are required to maintain pedagogical coherence in generated content?
 - How can curriculum learning principles be applied to train models for educational content generation?
-- How can pedagogical principles (prerequisite coherence, difficulty progression, topic diversity) be formalized as quantifiable evaluation metrics?
+- How can pedagogical principles (prerequisite coherence, difficulty progression, topic diversity) be formalised as quantifiable evaluation metrics?
 - What evaluation frameworks can effectively measure both technical performance and educational quality?

 ## 1.3 Aims and Objectives